bsantanad/virtual_file_system/README.md

 ## Licence

-This project is licensed under the MIT Licence.
+This project is licensed under the GNU General Public License

 ## Acknowledgments